yifeng2019uwb/healthcare-ai-microservices/docs/system-design.md

 - **Business Services**: Can call each other internally when needed for business operations
 - **Data Layer**: Primary data access method for all services

+**Note**: Auth Service is stateless and only validates JWT tokens issued by external authentication providers (Supabase Auth).

 ### **Service Communication Patterns**
 - **External Requests**: Client → Gateway (8080) → Business Service
 - **Internal Service Calls**: Business Service → Business Service (when business logic requires it)
 - **Data Access**: All services → Data Layer → Neon PostgreSQL
 - **Authentication**: Gateway validates JWT with Auth Service before routing

+**Note**: Services can call each other internally when needed for business operations, but should have clear interaction strategies to avoid circular dependencies.

 ### **Port Management Strategy**
 - **External Access**: Only port 8080 (API Gateway) exposed to the internet